gep13-talks/GitHubReleaseDemos/PITCHME.md

 +++

+@ul[drag=100, fit=1.5, list-spaced-sm-bullets]
 - What is Semantic Versioning?
-- What branching strategy should I use? |
+- What branching strategy should I use?
-- What is GitVersion? |
+- What is GitVersion?
-- Why do I need GitVersion?  |
+- Why do I need GitVersion?
-- What is GitReleaseManager? |
+- What is GitReleaseManager?
-- Putting it all together... |
+- Putting it all together...
+@ul

 ---